Skyost/EzLocalization/README.md

 # EzLocalization

-This package allows you to setup a localization system with ease and in only a few minutes.
+This package allows you to setup a powerful localization system with ease and in only a few minutes.

+## Features

+Here are some features:

+* Easy, lightweight, open-source.
+* MIT licensed.
+* Easily extensible.

 ## Getting started

-It only takes a few steps in order to get EzLocalization to work!
+It only takes a few steps in order to get EzLocalization to work !

-First, add the following code to your `MaterialApp` definition (usually in `main.dart`):
+First, add the following code to your `MaterialApp` definition (usually in `main.dart`) :

 ```dart
 EzLocalizationDelegate ezLocalization = EzLocalizationDelegate(supportedLocales: [Locale('en'), Locale('fr')]); // The first language is your default language.